voxpupuli/beaker-rspec/README.md

 ## Create node files

 These files indicate the nodes (or hosts) that the tests will be run on.
 By default, any node file called `default.yml` will be used.
 You can override this using the `BEAKER_set` environment variable to indicate an alternate file.
-Do not provide full path or the '.yml' file extension to `BEAKER_set`, it is assumed to be located in 'spec/acceptance/nodesets/${NAME}.yml' by beaker-rspec.
-If you wish to use a completely different file location use `BEAKER_setfile` and set it to the full path (including file extension) of your hosts file.
+Do not provide full path or the '.yml' file extension to `BEAKER_set`, beaker-rspec expands the filename to '${DIR}/${NAME}.yml'.
+The directory defaults to `spec/acceptance/nodesets` but can be overridden with the `BEAKER_setdir` variable.  `BEAKER_setdir` gives full control over the path (including file extension).

 Nodes are pulled from [Puppet Labs Vagrant Boxes](https://vagrantcloud.com/puppetlabs).